 You may also find yourself cleaning up after other disaffected citizens.
-Cranky and abusive people need to be shepherded away, and Nannas reminded if they get a little het up.
-Follow the Nannafesto, look after other protesters and above all, have a lot of fun.
-Knitting etc is a great front for plotting.
+Cranky and abusive people need to be shepherded away, and Nannas might also need to be reminded if they get a little het up.
+Follow the Nannafesto, look after other protectors and above all, have a lot of fun.

 Viva la Nannalution!